 Issue: Over the past several years, the NAIC and state insurance regulators have been keenly focused on the life insurance industry's use of captive insurance companies to finance reserves required under current regulations.
 These reserves are commonly referred to as "XXX reserves" for certain term life insurance policies and "AXXX reserves" for certain universal life insurance policies.
 In cases where reserves are viewed as excessive or redundant, life insurers have increasingly turned to captive reinsurers to finance the redundant statutory reserves on these products.

-After several years of work, the NAIC and state insurance regulators recently made significant strides towards bringing more uniformity to captive reinsurance transactions.
+The NAIC and state insurance regulators have made significant strides towards bringing more uniformity to captive reinsurance transactions.
 In December 2014, Actuarial Guideline XLVIII (AG 48) was adopted by the NAIC Executive (EX) Committee and Plenary and was put into effect on January 1, 2015.
 AG 48 defines the rules for new life XXX and AXXX reserve financing transactions executed after the effective date and is a key item needed to implement the XXX/AXXX Reinsurance Framework (Framework) as adopted in 2014.
-The Framework sets forth an action plan specific to life insurance reserve financing transactions until principle-based reserving (PBR) requirements become fully effective.
-Once adopted and implemented, PBR is expected to eliminate the reserving incentive for these transactions.
+The Framework sets forth an action plan specific to life insurance reserve financing transactions.
+Furthermore, implementation of principle-based reserving (PBR) requirements is expected to eliminate the reserving incentive for these transactions.

 Background: A captive is an insurance company created and wholly owned by one or more non-insurance companies to insure the risks of its owner (or owners).
 Captives are essentially a form of self-insurance whereby the insurer is owned wholly by the insured.
 They are typically established to meet the risk-management needs of the owners or members.
 Captives are formed to cover a wide range of risks; practically every risk underwritten by a commercial insurer can be provided by a captive.
 The type of entity forming a captive varies from a major multinational corporation—the vast majority of Fortune 500 companies have captive subsidiaries—to a nonprofit organization.
 Once established the captive operates like any commercial insurance company and are subject to state regulatory requirements including reporting, capital and reserve requirements.